Awards Logo

 • The programme has been well received by new employees.

-• The programme has had a measurable impact on staff retention rates and speed to competence.
+The programme has had a measurable impact on speed to competence and new staff retention rates.

 Most innovative new learning technologies product

-As we have seen repeatedly over the past 30 years, innovative new products have the potential to revolutionise the way learning is designed, delivered, supported, enhanced or managed.
+As we have seen repeatedly over the past few decades, innovative products have the potential to revolutionise the way learning is designed, delivered, supported, enhanced or managed.
 This award seeks to recognise such products.

-• The new product enhances the way that learning can be designed, delivered, supported, enhanced or managed.
+• The product enhances the way that learning can be designed, delivered, supported, enhanced or managed.

-• The new product has brought benefits to end users.
+• The product has brought benefits to end users.

-• The new product differs from its predecessors and/or competitors.
+• The product differs from its predecessors and/or competitors.

-Supporting evidence from end users is required.
-Comments from single learners and end users will carry less weight than broader surveys or research.
+You must back up any claims about impact that you make in your submission with supporting evidence and quantitative and qualitative data.
+Comments from individual users will carry less weight than broader surveys or quantitative data.
 Comments from leading commentators in the field will also carry some weight.

 • There was a clear rationale for the use of a game approach to meet the requirement.